Mood is subdued at Saudi forum under shadow of Khashoggi death

 In the intervening year, the heir to the throne, known as MbS, won praise for easing social restrictions such as bans on cinemas and women drivers, and for his efforts to diversify the kingdom’s economy away from oil.

-But between the two conferences, momentum toward deep reform seems to have slipped on many fronts.
+But between the two conferences, momentum towards deep reform seems to have slipped on many fronts.

 Plans to float part of oil giant Saudi Aramco on global stock markets, which MbS said at last year’s conference was on track for 2018, have been shelved.
 Riyadh maintains it will still happen but not before late 2021.